War of the Sixth Coalition: Spring campaign of 1813

 Despite the two victories over the Prussians and Russians, French losses had been heavy and a chronic lack of horses for his cavalry meant that Napoleon could not fully exploit his victories and inflict a decisive defeat in the same vein as Austerlitz or Friedland.
 Napoleon's new army was filled with fresh conscripts, lacked many necessities and was exhausted from their long march from France and Napoleon's rapid maneuvering.
 The French were "in dire need of a period of reconstruction and recuperation" and Napoleon needed time to acquire horses for his depleted cavalry and bring up more reinforcements.
 Therefore, Napoleon was amiable to the armistice offered by the Allies despite the Allies being in a grave condition.
 During the armistice, a disastrous interview with Austrian Chancellor Metternich, in which Napoleon heaped recriminations on the Austrians and threw his hat to the ground and stamped it with his foot, ensured that Austria would join the coalition against France.
 Napoleon did not know it at the time, but the armistice would turn out to be a grave mistake as the Allies gained far more from the suspension of hostilities than he did.

 Meanwhile, on 21 May 1813, a Swedish corps of 15,000 commanded by General Döbeln occupied Hamburg without orders from Bernadotte, following a Danish declaration that they would hold the city for Napoleon, irrevocably binding Denmark to France, an action that would guarantee full Swedish cooperation in North Germany.
 The Swedish occupation of Hamburg came as welcome news to the Allies, insofar as holding a wealthy center of finance was a blow against Napoleon.
 However, Bernadotte's initial misgivings at extending his troops so far from the Allied lines, with British General Hope calling Döbeln, who was later court-martialed for disobeying orders "the mad Swedish General", were validated when Marshal Davout approached Hamburg with a French force of 34,000, intent on retaking the city.
-The Swedes quietly withdrew on 26 May and Davout would occupy the city until after Napoleon's abdication in 1814.
-It would be the last major action of the Spring before the Armistice of Pläswitz.
+The Swedes quietly withdrew on 26 May and Davout would occupy the city until after Napoleon's first abdication in 1814.
+It would be the last major action of the spring before the Armistice of Pläswitz.